AWAS666/whisper-ctranslate2/README.md

 * Provide an easy way to use the CTranslate2 Whisper implementation
 * Ease the migration for people using OpenAI Whisper CLI

+## Fork
+This also includes an alternative option for sending all live text via websocket on with *ws_live_transcribe*

 # Installation

 To install the latest stable version, just type: